sdeleuze/reactor-stream/README.md

 ## An Efficient Asynchronous Pipeline

-Streams endure rounds of JMH testing with some nice success CPU or Memory-wise.
+Fluxions endure rounds of JMH testing with some nice success CPU or Memory-wise.
 This is the direct result of an interesting mix:
 - Reactor Fluxion makes the most of [reactor-core](https://github.com/reactor/reactor-core) scheduling and queuing capabilities.
-- Its architecture is fully aligned and combined with the [reactive-streams-commons](https://github.com/reactor/reactor-fluxions-commons) research effort.
+- Its architecture is fully aligned and combined with the [reactive-streams-commons](https://github.com/reactor/reactive-streams-commons) research effort.
-- Streams participate into the "Stream Fusion" optimization lifecycle, thus reducing further message-passing overhead.
+- Fluxion participate into the "Fusion" optimization lifecycle, thus reducing further message-passing overhead.

 -------------------------------------
 ## Reference